-The rejection or denial of a Chapter 7 bankruptcy case is very unusual even though there are reasons why a Chapter 7 case can be denied.
+The rejection or denial of a Chapter 7 bankruptcy case is very unusual, but there are reasons why a Chapter 7 case can be denied.
 Many denials are due to a lack of attention to detail on the part of the attorney, errors made on petitions or fraud itself.
 The attorney has to be knowledgeable about the law and understand what is required by the courts and local trustees.
 Furthermore, the attorney must be comprehensive with the bankruptcy petition information.

 Additionally, under Chapter 7 bankruptcy rules, a debtor may be considered ineligible under the following circumstances: